 Ultraviolet (UV) radiation in both natural and artificial sunlight can cause damage to the skin, particularly in people who are fair-skinned and who live in sunny places.
 Sun damage tends to accumulate over the years and may appear in several ways – for example with thinning or wrinkling of the skin and with increased or reduced pigmentation.
 Some people with sun damage develop pink scaly areas of skin on sun-exposed areas, called actinic keratosis.
 Protecting your skin from the sun will reduce the risk of sun damage, and of developing a sun-induced skin cancer.
-It is important to protect yourself by keeping to the shade in during the hottest part of the day (11am to 3pm) especially on sunny summer days, covering up with clothing, a hat and sunglasses and using a sunscreen with at least factor 30 and a 4 or 5 star UVA protection rating.
+It is important to protect yourself by keeping to the shade during the hottest part of the day (11am to 3pm) especially on sunny summer days, covering up with clothing, a hat and sunglasses and using a sunscreen with at least factor 30 and a 4 or 5 star UVA protection rating.
 Care should also be taken when skiing as high altitude increases the amount of UV radiation to the skin.

 Vitamin D – people who actively avoid sun exposure should have their vitamin D levels checked and monitored.
 You may be advised to take a vitamin D supplement by your GP.

 Areas of sun damage can be treated at Dorset Dermatology with cryotherapy or prescribed creams – such as imiquimod or 5 fluouracil.